 After 6 years of studying part-time whilst bringing up my young children, I received a degree in Nutritional Medicine from the University of West London.

 I started seeing clients in 2011 and joined the team of practitioners at The Practice.
 I have continued to keep up with new developments in nutritional and lifestyle science by attending seminars, conferences, and meeting like-minded people.
 My ambition is to share this knowledge, as it’s only through education that we can change the lives of people.

 As well as doing this through one to one consultations where a truly personalised approach can be employed, I feel there is much benefit from using a group setting.
 This lead to my training as a facilitator for the Brain Health Programme (formerly Action Against Alzheimer’s) a national initiative.
 More recently I have enjoyed collaborating with local business people to provide workshops, watch this space for more in this area.

 I am currently a trustee of the Red Kite Family Centre and volunteer at its many Stay and Plan sessions with some simple healthy eating demonstrations.

 As well as being mother to my two teenagers I enjoy, Yoga, Gardening and fementing foods.

-- My BSc in Nutritional Medicine from University of West London meets the National Occupational Standards (NOS) in Nutritional Therapy and the NTC Core Curriculum
+My BSc in Nutritional Medicine from University of West London which meets the National Occupational Standards (NOS) in Nutritional Therapy and the NTC Core Curriculum

-- I’m also registered with the Complementary & Natural Healthcare Council (CHNC) which is the national voluntary regulator for complementary healthcare practitioners and has been developed with support from government funding.
+As a member of BANT I am Therefore registered with the Complementary & Natural Healthcare Council (CHNC) which is the national voluntary regulator for complementary healthcare practitioners and has been developed with support from government funding.
 The CNHC key purpose is to protect the public.
-The Department of Health has recommended that, where CNHC registers the complementary therapists in question, you consult with someone who is CNHC registered.
+The Department of Health has recommended that, where CNHC registers the complementary therapists in question, you should consult with someone who is CNHC registered.